Sir Kenneth Anderson, 1st Baronet

-Sir Kenneth Skelton Anderson, 1st Baronet, KCMG (21 December 1866 – 9 December 1942) was a British shipowner and public servant.
+Sir Kenneth Skelton Anderson, 1st Baronet, KCMG (21 December 1866 – 9 December 1942), was a British shipowner and public servant.
 He was a manager of the Orient Steam Navigation Company and a director of Anderson, Green & Co., shipowners.

-Educated at Harrow School and New College, Oxford, Anderson followed his father into the family business after his graduation.
+Anderson was educated at Harrow School.
+He matriculated at New College, Oxford, in 1885.
+He followed his father into the family business after his graduation.

 During the First World War, he served in numerous committees related to shipping, and was a close associate of the Shipping Controller, Sir Joseph Maclay.

 Anderson was created a KCMG in 1909 and a baronet, of Ardtaraig in the County of Perth, in 1919.
 He was also a Commander of the Order of the Crown of Italy.